-Illig Pond Conservation Area

-Paxton Recreational Commission Trail System
+Illig Pond Conservation Area Paxton Recreational Commission Trail System

-Kettle Brook

-Worcester The Greater Worcester Land Trust Worcester Academy
+Kettle Brook Worcester The Greater Worcester Land Trust Worcester Academy

-- 1) From the intersection of Park Avenue (Route 9), Main Street, and Stafford Street, drive South on Stafford Street for 1.30 miles.
-Park on the right side of the road at the gated lot of Bulbs.com or at Worcester Academy's "New Balance Fields". - 2) The new GWLT sign is located at Kettle Brook Lofts, (1511 Main Street (Route 9), at the Northern end of the trail.
+Location: 1) The GWLT sign is located at Kettle Brook Lofts, (1511 Main Street (Route 9), at the Northern end of the trail.
 There are several parking spaces by the sign.
 You can also park at the GWLT gate on Aldena Road (see map).